mlyzy/GREClue/README.md

   * SIR data contains four C projects from [SIR](https://sir.csc.ncsu.edu/portal/index.php): *flex*, *grep*, *gzip*, and *sed*.
 Then, faulty versions with 1-bug, 2-bug, 3-bug, 4-bug, and 5-bug were created based on a mutation strategy.
 The mutation strategy refers to an existing tool [yisongy/mutate.py](https://github.com/yisongy/mutate.py) (This is a simple script to perform mutation testing on c/c++ like programs) to perform mutation.

-## Experiment
+## A Guide to Replication
 Our evaluation is performed on an Ubuntu 22.04.5 server equipped with two RTX A6000 GPUs.

 ### RQ1 Parameter Analysis
 We studied the impact of different selection ranges of the suspiciousness ranking list on the results.

-(1) We first obtain the suspiciousness ranking lists:
+(1) We first obtain the suspiciousness ranking lists using the fault localization technique Dstar.

-  * We use tool Gzoltar to obtain the suspiciousness ranking list of Java code in Defects4J-Multifault.
+  * For Java code in Defects4J-Multifault,  we use the tool Gzoltar to obtain the suspiciousness ranking list.

       Please refer to the [tool link](https://github.com/Instein98/D4jOchiai) for specific operations.

-  * We use tools Gcov and STImpL to obtain the suspiciousness ranking list of C code in SIR.
+  * For C code in SIR,  we first use the tool Gcov to obtain the coverage information and then implement the fault location formula Dstar to obtain the suspiciousness ranking list.

       Please refer to the [tool link](https://sir.csc.ncsu.edu/content/c-overall.php) for specific operations.

-(2) We select different ranges of content from the suspiciousness ranking list to feed the model and observe the model results.
+(2) We select different ranges of content from the suspiciousness ranking list to feed the model and observe the model results:
   ```
   python range.py /path/to/dir --head ranges_of_content --out /path/to/outdir
   ```